 Match your requirements to the right fire protection

 Choosing the right cable for your installation requires evaluating the particular needs and deployment scenario.
 Balancing toxicity/smoke performance and fire spread depends on the usage and geography you are operating in.
 This table below classifies some of the more common fiber cable sheath materials being used today:

 Ultimately, wherever you’re installing cable, make sure it is clearly identifiable as safe to use for that environment.
-Then, if the worst comes to the worst it becomes a manufacturer issue if the cable performance is ever questioned.
-Looking forward it’s highly likely that as the globe continues to shrink, there will be some merging of specifications and regulations.
-At the moment not easy to say which way the market will lean but further innovations in polymer tailoring will no doubt have an effect.
+Looking forward, it’s highly likely countries will begin to merge specifications and regulations.
+Further innovations in polymer tailoring will no doubt have an effect.